 By Keisuke Toda

-It was sunny day that the sun beat down unsparingly, as if it was a sign of summer.
+It is a sunny day that the sun beats down unsparingly, as if it was a sign of summer.
 I visited Mr. and Mrs. Komatsu to eat phantom chicken that is called “Tosa Jiro”.
 The bus moved through a steep, narrow mountain road for 40 minutes from Aki station, to the little village of Hatayama where there was a guest house “Hatayama onsen ikoi no ie” (畑山温泉 憩の家)” run by Mr. and Mrs. Komatsu of Aki city, Kochi, Japan.

 The guest house is surrounded by greenery and ajisai (Japanese hydrangea) blossoms in full glory and this good atmosphere made my heart leap with anticipation.
 The guest house also serves as a restaurant and there is also hot spring.
 That day, I had a rich chicken lunch in the guest house and learned so much about the Tosa Jiro chicken.